 Not everyone has a severe primary attack when they are first infected with herpes.
 In most people, the virus infects the body without causing any symptoms.
 The process generates an antibody response, causing the immune system to produce antibodies against the herpes virus.
 This antibody response helps reduce recurrences and keep them mild.
 Antibodies also make it harder for the virus to get a foothold somewhere else in the body.
 However, it is possible to transfer the herpes virus to other parts of the body (autoinoculation).

 Recurrent herpes occurs in the area where it first appeared, though most of the time, there are fewer blisters or a milder outbreak than the first time.
 Although the face is the most common site of infection, other areas of the body may be involved:

 - Labial herpes: This is the familiar cold sore that appears on the lip margins (labial refers to the lip).
 When labial herpes reappears, it usually occurs at the same location each time or a few millimeters away.

-- Wrestlers' herpes: This has the picturesque name "herpes gladiatorum."
-Gladiators, or nowadays just plain wrestlers, can contract herpes from an opponent who is shedding the virus.
-This form of herpes can appear anywhere over the body.
-The face, neck, and arms are common locations.
+- Wrestlers' herpes or herpes gladiatorum: Wrestlers or any athlete engaged in direct contact sports can contract herpes from an opponent who is shedding the virus.
+This form of herpes can appear anywhere over the body, but the face, neck, and arms are common locations.
 Unlike most other types of infection, lesions may occur at multiple sites.

-In recurrent herpes, sores start as inflamed red spots that swell and become fluid-filled forming blisters.
-The blisters eventually collapse and form an ulcer.
-This will take two to three days.
-It often takes seven to 10 days before these ulcers completely disappear and the skin returns to normal.
+In recurrent herpes, it often takes seven to 10 days before the ulcers completely disappear and the skin returns to normal.